 The PHP agent captures special metrics for Drupal websites.
-When these metrics are collected, a Drupal tab appears in the New Relic user interface: Go to one.newrelic.com > APM > (select a Drupal app).
+When these metrics are collected, a Drupal tab appears in the New Relic user interface: Go to one.newrelic.com > APM & services > (select a Drupal app).

 The collection of Drupal-specific metrics can be controlled by

 newrelic.framework.drupal.modules.
 It is enabled by default (in versions 3.0 or higher), and can be disabled with:

 Though this setting uses the word "modules," it controls the collection of all Drupal metrics: modules, views, and hooks.

 The PHP agent collects metrics for the following:

 - Modules: Versions 2.5 or higher.
 These metrics indicate time spent within each Drupal module.
 In versions 3.5 or higher, time is calculated from the hook dispatch functions

 module_invoke_all.
 In previous versions, time was calculated from functions from a file with the ".module" extension where the file name and function prefix were a match.

 - Hooks: Versions 3.5 or higher.
 These metrics indicate time spent within each Drupal hook.
 Time is calculated from the hook dispatch functions